aqeel04/sellor/docs/architecture/architectures.rst

 Sellor's storefront and dashboard are both prepared for translation.
 They use separate translation domains and can be translated separately.
 All translations provide accurate context descriptions to make translation an easier task.

-It is possible to translate database content (like product descriptions) with Sellor, more on it can be found in the :ref:`model-translations` section.
+It is possible to translate database content (like product descriptions) with Sellor, more on it can be found in the `Model Translations` section.

 Localization